Bode Miller: Personal life

 Miller has a daughter, Neesyn Dace (born 2008), with Chanel Johnson; and a son, Samuel Nathaniel (born 2013), with Sara McKenna.

 On October 7, 2012, Miller married professional beach-volleyball player and model Morgan Beck.
 Their son, Edward Nash Skan Miller, was born on May 18, 2015, and daughter, Emeline "Emmy" Grier, was born on November 5, 2016.
 In April 2018, the couple announced that they were expecting their third child.
 On June 10, 2018, 19-month-old Emeline died after drowning in a swimming pool at a neighbor's house in Orange County, California.
 Their second son, Easton Vaughn Rek Miller, was born on October 5, 2018.
 In August 2019, Bode and Morgan announced they were expecting twin boys on NBC's Today Show.
 The twin boys were born November 8, 2019, and are named Asher and Aksel.
 In May 2021, Bode and Morgan announced that they were expecting their sixth child.
-On November 26, 2021, the couple welcomed a daughter, Scarlet Olivia Khione Miller.
+On November 26, 2021, the couple welcomed a daughter, Scarlet Olivia Khione Miller. he was arrested for drug possession in 2026 for the possession of psilocybin mushrooms.

 Miller's younger brother Chelone was a snowboarder who competed in the 2010 Winter X Games in the Snowboard X event.
 He suffered a traumatic brain injury in a 2005 dirt-bike crash and subsequently suffered from seizures, leading to his death in 2013 at age 29.